Toun Okewale Sonaiya: Career

 She moderates and comperes conferences and seminars on the national and International sphere.

-A United Nations' advocate, Toun is passionately involved in the development and advancement of the female gender.
-Her unwavering commitment in support of women issues is further evidenced by her work with ex-female offenders, female prisoners, trafficked women, victims of domestic violence, widows and other vulnerable females in Nigeria and UK.
-Her avidity further inspired "EquipHer" - a skills acquisition and free startup initiative for Women and Girls in contribution to the UN's number 1 SDG goal of eradicating poverty by 2030.

-She lends her voice to the cause of women in leadership and governance through Voice Of Women Conference (VOW), a yearly gathering of 500+ women and girls.

-Okewale Sonaiya is a board member, director and trustee of several organizations including Centre for Women's Health and Information, Transformative Leadership and Sustainable Initiative, Maami (an NGO empowering disadvantaged Women & Girls), Ives Medicare, member Nigerian Electricity Regulatory Commission's (NERC) Review Code Panel and founding member of Nigerian Women in Diaspora Leadership Forum, UK.
+Okewale Sonaiya is a board member, director and trustee of several organizations including Centre for Women's Health and Information, Transformative Leadership and Sustainable Initiative, Maami (an NGO empowering disadvantaged Women & Girls), Ives Medicare, Nigerian Electricity Regulatory Commission's (NERC) Review Code Panel and founding member of Nigerian Women in diaspora.